 14. Magento was launched in 2007.

-Launched in 2007, Magento had already achieved market leadership in 2009, surpassing osCommerce and definitely changing the e-commerce scenery in the world market.
+Launched in 2007, the same year YouTube rolled out its first advertisements, Magento had already achieved market leadership in 2009, surpassing osCommerce and definitely changing the e-commerce scenery in the world market.
 Magento’s leadership can be explained by the adhesion of retailers of different sizes, as well as its large online programming community, which is a determining factor for new fans.

 15. Magento had 31.4% of the e-commerce market share in 2013.